One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Additional Video Conferencing Details

 \subsection{Additional experiment results}

 In Fig.~\ref{fig:compression_metrics}(a), we show the achieved LPIPS score by our approach under the adaptive setting (red circle), our approach under the 20 keypoint setting (red triangle), FOMM (green square), fs-vid2vid (orange diamond), H.264, and H.265 using different bpp rates.
-We observe that our method requires much lower bandwidth in comparison to the competing methods.
+We observe that our method requires much lower bandwidth than the competing methods.

 {\bf User study.} Here, we describe the details of our user study.
 We use the Amazon Mechanical Turk (MTurk) platform for the user preference score.
 A worker needs to have a lift-time approval rate greater than 98 to be qualified for our study.
 This means that the requesters approve 98\% of his/her task assignments.
 For comparing two competing methods, we generate 222 videos from each method.
 We show the corresponding pair of videos from two competing methods to three different MTurk workers and ask them to select which one has better visual quality.
 This gives 666 preference scores for each comparison.
 We report the average preference score achieved by our method.
 We compare our adaptive approach to both H.264 and H.265.
 The user preference scores of our approach when compared to H.264 and H.265 are shown in Fig.~\ref{fig:compression_metrics}(b) and (c), respectively.
 We found that our approach renders comparable performance to H.264 with CRF value 36.
 For H.265, our approach is comparable to CRF value 37.
-Our approach was able to achieve the same visual quality by consuming a much lower bit-rate.
+Our approach was able to achieve the same visual quality using a much lower bit-rate.